ConorLTH/airway_intubation_landmarks_detection/README.md

 ```
 bash tools/dist_train.sh [config_file]  [NUM_GPU]
 ```
   The [config_file] means the path to the config file.
   The [NUM_GPU] means the number of GPU to be used for training.
   To get more details, please refer to the official documents of MMdetection.

 ## Test
 To test model:
 ```
 python tools/test.py [config_file] [checkpoint]
 ```
   The [config_file] the config file also used in training.
-The [checkpoint] is the pth file stored training information.
+  The [checkpoint] is the pth file storing the training information.